Milford Sound and Te Anau are not only beautiful in their own right, but the journey to and from them is breathtaking too.

 I went for a wander to see what was about, and fell in love with the quaint little town of Te Anau.
 Bordering the beautiful Lake Te Anau, this tourist town was just busy enough to have an atmosphere but not so busy you felt crushed.
 I stopped at one of the many small diners for a bite to eat in the sun, and ordered some eel sushi, it tastes just as you may imagine!
 I soon retired to our motel garden for a bit of sunbathing.

-The parents had been playing minigolf and we met up with them our lazy afternoon, and they invited us out for dinner, their treat.
+The parents had been playing minigolf and I met up with them after my lazy afternoon, and they invited me out for dinner, their treat.
 Lovely stuff.
 We went to Dolce Vita, which is the poshest looking place in Te Anau.
 They have an authentic Italian car parked out the front of the open air restaurant, and in full view of all the other guests Dad decides to hop in for a photo.
 It was only when I saw the car parked elsewhere the next day that I realised it was the owners real car, not just a marketing tool.

 Rather than call the police and report grand theft auto, the owner welcomed us in with a beaming smile and found us a nice table.
 Being limited to what we can eat (no meat or dairy) makes choices pretty easy at places like this for me.
 The pasta with tomato based sauce and no cheese, please.
 The food was very underwhelming for the prices and I can’t say I’d recommend it to anybody.
 I am easily pleased, so as the food was edible I don’t care too much, but when you pay top dollar you expect top food, and this was not it.